stormpath/stormpath-documentation/source/accnt_mgmt.rst

 ``Is your favorite color blue?``

-However, if the value could not be found, it would output:
+Hoyouver, if the value could not be found, it would output:

 ``Is your favorite color ${account.customData.favoriteColor}?``

-To avoid this, we include the ``!`` which puts the macro into "quiet reference" mode.
+To avoid this, you include the ``!`` which puts the macro into "quiet reference" mode.
 This means that if the value is not found, the output will be:

 ``Is your favorite color ?``